julioz/FloorPlan/README.md

 Translate [Room](https://developer.android.com/topic/libraries/architecture/room) schemas to [Database Markup Language (DBML)](https://www.dbml.org/home/).

-Once you a JSON representation of your [Room exported schema](https://developer.android.com/training/data-storage/room/migrating-db-versions#export-schema), you can use `FloorPlan` to transform it into a DBML representation, to be then checked-in back into the repository or used as source for rendering through user interface.
+Once you have a JSON representation of your [Room exported schema](https://developer.android.com/training/data-storage/room/migrating-db-versions#export-schema), you can use `FloorPlan` to transform it into a DBML representation, to then be checked-in back into the repository or used as source for rendering through user interface.

 [dbdiagram](https://dbdiagram.io/) is a free, simple tool to draw ER diagrams, that can be used to render the output of FloorPlan.